 Pain relief and taking the right medication for you may help you to get better quicker, if you have pain all the time it can often make you feel 'down'.

-There are a whole range of treatments that we no to be effective and there is good evidence of the positive effects of keeping active
+There are a whole range of treatments that we know to be effective and there is good evidence of the positive effects of keeping active.

 Surgery may sometimes be a useful treatment to consider and your surgeon will discuss with you the risks and benefits of any operation, and also what might happen without an operation